CBOE VOLATILITY INDEX® (VIX®) OPTIONS CONTRACT SPECIFICATIONS

 Settlement of Option Exercise:

-The exercise-settlement value for VIX options (Ticker: VRO) shall be a Special Opening Quotation (SOQ) of VIX calculated from the sequence of opening prices during regular trading hours for SPX of the options used to calculate the index on the settlement date.
+The exercise-settlement value for VIX options (Ticker: VRO) shall be a Special Opening Quotation (SOQ) of VIX calculated from the sequence of opening prices for regular trading hours for SPX of the options used to calculate the index on the settlement date.
 The opening price for any series in which there is no trade shall be the average of that option's bid price and ask price as determined at the opening of trading.
 Click here for Settlement Information for VIX options.

 The "time to expiration" used to calculate the SOQ shall account for the actual number of days and minutes until expiration for the constituent option series.
 For example, if the Exchange announces that the opening of trading in the constituent option series is delayed, the amount of time until expiration for the constituent option series used to calculate the exercise settlement value would be reduced to reflect the actual opening time of the constituent option series.
 Another example would be when the Exchange is closed on a Wednesday due to an Exchange holiday, the amount of time until expiration used to calculate the exercise settlement value would be increased to reflect the extra calendar day between the day that the exercise settlement value is calculated and the day on which the constituent option series expire.